seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 And bid thy ceremony give thee cure!
 Think'st thou the fiery fever will go out
 With titles blown from adulation?
-Will it give place to flexure and low bending?
 Canst thou, when thou command'st the beggar's knee,
 Command the health of it?
 No, thou proud dream,
 That play'st so subtly with a king's repose;
 I am a king that find thee, and I know
 'Tis not the balm, the sceptre and the ball,
 The sword, the mace, the crown imperial,
-The intertissued robe of gold and pearl,
-The farced title running 'fore the king,
 The throne he sits on, nor the tide of pomp
 That beats upon the high shore of this world,
 No, not all these, thrice-gorgeous ceremony,
-Not all these, laid in bed majestical,
 Can sleep so soundly as the wretched slave,
 Who with a body fill'd and vacant mind
 Gets him to rest, cramm'd with distressful bread;
-Never sees horrid night, the child of hell,
-But, like a lackey, from the rise to set
-Sweats in the eye of Phoebus and all night
-Sleeps in Elysium; next day after dawn,
-Doth rise and help Hyperion to his horse,
-And follows so the ever-running year,
-With profitable labour, to his grave:
 And, but for ceremony, such a wretch,
 Winding up days with toil and nights with sleep,
 Had the fore-hand and vantage of a king.